ablesable/text-to-image-models/README.md

 # text-to-image-models
-Learning the image &amp video synthesis by Artifical Images Class
+Learning the image & video synthesis by Artifical Images Class